 This advanced brain-mapping system, designed and built by Europe’s leading biomedical optics research group, performs non-invasive imaging of brain function in real time.

-The NTS Optical Imaging System uses light to image changes in blood volume and oxygenation.
+The NTS fNIRS system uses light to image changes in blood volume and oxygenation.
 Our system has developed from 25 years' of research excellence at UCL's Biomedical Optics Research Laboratory (BORL).

 Two wavelengths of infrared light are injected at different points on a subject’s head, and the diffused light is measured at separate detection points.
 The system can be easily configured to study adults, children or neonates, thanks to an illumination technique that allows completely flexible positioning of light sources and detectors.
 A number of headgear options are available to secure fibres comfortably to a subject’s head, and the entire system is controlled via an easy-to-operate graphical user interface.
 We can supply our system (full size or bespoke) competitive price and our customers benefit from ongoing access to our technical and scientific expertise.

-Our article in the Review of Scientific Instruments describes the original NTS Optical Imaging System in more detail.
+Our article in the Review of Scientific Instruments describes the original NTS fNIRS System in more detail.

 For further information or for a quote, please contact us.